 , you’re looking at an investment much closer to $400,000.

 Over time, bathrooms and kitchens need updating or replacing, while decks, pools and gardens also need ongoing maintenance.
-There’s also ongoing costs like council rates, body corporate fees (for home units and town houses), water and insurance which the RBA estimates to be at least 2.6% per year.
+There’s also ongoing costs like council rates, body corporate fees (for home units and townhouses), water and insurance which the RBA estimates to be at least 2.6% per year.

-It’s also important to take into consideration the transaction costs of buying and selling a property.
+The returns from selling a property can be attractive, but it’s also important to take into consideration the transaction costs of buying and selling a property.
 The RBA estimates that the costs of buying a house including stamp duty and other costs like conveyancing are around 4% of the value of the property.

 The cost of selling a house including real estate agent commissions and advertising add up to about 3%.
-So the total costs of buying and selling a house are in the vicinity of 7%.

 Tax benefits of owning property may be disappearing